-Dexter’s Beat Laboratory is a weekly collection of songs from DA music editor and staff writer Robyn Dexter.
+Dexter’s Beat Laboratory is a weekly collection of songs from DA managing editor Robyn Dexter.
 With a taste that can only be described as eclectic—to say nothing of a name that lends itself to punnery—DA is happy to present a selection of tracks personally curated by Dexter for your listening pleasure.

 Grabbitz‘s latest release is an appearance on Ultra Music for the guitar-laden “Roam With You.”
 His heart-wrenching voice guides listeners through an emotive introductory verse before launching into a dramatic chorus.
 The second verse finds the artist harmonizing with himself to further the wistful tone of the piece.